Pandiculate your Way to Health

 We can pandiculate to re-organize our movement software.
 Sort of like updating our computers.

 When our movement software doesn’t get updated… it’s just keeps falling behind.
-All it takes is a simple pandiculation to reset.
+We can get stiffer, be more tense and carry all the stress we can take.
+All it takes is a simple pandiculation to reset and reboot our movement software and good feelings.

 Pandiculating is a sign of health.

-So why not maintain our own well being with the simple act of pandiculation.
+To maintain our own well being can happen with the simple act of pandiculation.
 Simply feel and update.
 Who knows how well you’ll be able to move as you age?

-That’s entirely up to you and how well you use your nervous system for your benefit.
-Or we can remain forever in movement 1.0, tread water and remain bound feeling there’s no way out.
+That’s entirely up to you.
+How well can you use your body for your benefit?
+We could remain forever in movement 1.0, tread water and remain bound feeling there’s no way out.

 Isn’t time for an update?
 Pandiculation gets the job done.